bec-archer/SR80-Manuals/user-manual.md

 Photos are permanent — once uploaded, they can't be deleted.
 This is intentional so there's always a complete visual record of what happened with each item.

+### Adding Notes from the Tech Station

+When you open an item detail from the tech queue, you'll see a **Notes** card between the item info and the test history.
+This works the same as on the front counter — type a note, tap the send arrow, and it's saved with your name and timestamp.

+Use notes to document what you found during disassembly, anything unusual about the repair, or messages for the front counter ("customer needs to approve cost before we proceed").
+Notes from both the front counter and the tech station show up in the same timeline, so everyone stays on the same page.

 ### Grabbing an Item

 When a new item shows up in "Waiting for Tech," any tech can grab it: